 - Festive Season Supplements (24 Dec 2023 to 1st Jan 2024): US$40 per person per night

 - Transport from Moshi to starting point on mountain and return to Moshi

 - Certified, experienced, English-speaking guides for all routes

 - All guides (WFR qualified) and porters

 - Rescue fees (as required by national park)

-- Tents, foam sleeping pads, sleeping bags, cooking equipment, and eating utensils
+- High altitude mountain tents, foam sleeping pads, high altitude sleeping bags, cooking equipment, dining tents, aluminum chairs and tables and eating utensils

 - Tips for guides and porters

 - Accommodation and meals in Moshi